 The DDG 1000 ship design includes two landing spots for helicopters.

-It was envisaged that the DDG 1000 would have an all-electric drive with an integrated power system, (IPS) based on in-hull permanent magnet-synchronous motors (PMMs).
-The provision of electric drive eliminates the need for drive shaft and reduction gears and brings benefits in acoustic signature reduction, an increase in available power for weapon systems and improvements in the quality of life for crew.
+The electric drive eliminates the need for the driveshaft and reduction gears and brings benefits in acoustic signature reduction, an increase in available power for weapon systems and improvements in the quality of life for crew.
 The all-electric propulsion of Zumwalt also generates 58MW of additional reserved power, allowing the integration of future high-energy weapons and sensors.

-The Rolls-Royce MT30 36MW gas turbine generator set has been selected to power the IPS EDM.
+The Rolls-Royce MT30 36MW gas turbine generator set was selected to power the IPS EDM.
 Rolls-Royce delivered the first set in February 2005.
 Rolls-Royce was awarded a contract for four MT30 sets for the first two DDG-1000 destroyers in March 2007.

 The MT30 has 80% commonality with the Rolls-Royce Trent 800 aero engine and Rolls-Royce states that it is the most powerful marine gas turbine in the world.
-CAE will supply the integrated platform management system.
+CAE supplies the integrated platform management system.